sujithjay/sujithjay.github.io/_posts/2019-06-07-Notes-on-Mesos.md

 To contrast the above discussion with YARN, resource requests from per-job application masters are sent to a single global scheduler in the resource master, which allocates resources on various machines, subject to application-specified constraints.
 The application masters provide job-management services, and no scheduling.
 So YARN is effectively a monolithic scheduler architecture.

 ## Closing Comments
-A concise overview of the functionalities of Mesos in comparison with other resource management systems in the following diagram. [^11]
+A concise overview of the functionalities of Mesos in comparison with other resource management systems is shown in the following diagram. [^11]

 {% include image-caption.html file="/public/mesos/Comparison.png" description="Fig. 6: Comparison" %}